Homemade Vegetarian XO Sauce - The Ultimate Zero Waste Condiment

 What is XO sauce?
 XO sauce is a rich, spicy condiment from Hong Kong, traditionally made with dried seafood, cured meats, chilli, garlic, and oil.
 It is intensely savoury and umami-packed.
 This version keeps all the flavour but uses vegetable scraps as the base, making it accessible, budget-friendly, and a brilliant way to use up kitchen waste.

-Can I use any vegetable scraps?
+What vegetable scraps can you use in XO sauce?
 Almost any scraps work well here.
 Carrot peelings, parsnip ends, leek tops, onion ends, mushroom stalks, celery ends, and courgette trimmings are all brilliant.
-Avoid starchy scraps like potato or kumara peelings as they can make the texture gluey.
+Avoid starchy scraps like potato or kumara peelings, as they can make the texture gluey.

-Does it taste like it has seafood in it?
+Does vegetarian XO sauce taste like it has seafood in it?
 Honestly, kind of, in the best possible way.
 The nori and fish sauce give it a depth and brininess that is very reminiscent of the original.
-When I tested it I genuinely couldn't believe there was no dried seafood in there.

-What do I eat it with?
+What do you eat XO sauce with?
 Everything.
-Spooned over steamed rice is the simplest and most satisfying way to try it first.
+Spooned over steamed rice is the simplest and most satisfying way to try it first, and it is superb stirred through simple egg fried rice.
 After that: stir fries, noodles, fried eggs, roasted vegetables, dumplings, cheese on toast.
 It improves everything.

-Is this the same as chilli crisp?
-They are similar in concept, both are oil-based chilli condiments, but XO sauce has a much more complex, deeply savoury flavour thanks to the umami-rich scraps and aromatics.
+Is XO sauce the same as chilli crisp?
+They are similar in concept, both being oil-based chilli condiments, but XO sauce has a much more complex, deeply savoury flavour thanks to the umami-rich scraps and aromatics.
 Think of chilli crisp as the punchy younger sibling.

 You Might Also Like

-How to Make Homemade Fruit Vinegar - Apple, Quince & More - turning overripe and leftover fruit into a pantry staple
+How to Make Homemade Fruit Vinegar - Apple, Quince and More - Turning overripe and leftover fruit into a pantry staple.

 Enjoy!